Aftermath of World War I: Paris Peace Conference

 After the Paris Peace Conference of 1919, the signing of the Treaty of Versailles on 28 June 1919, between Germany on the one side and France, Italy, Britain and other minor allied powers on the other, officially ended war between those countries.
 Other treaties ended the relationships of the United States and the other Central Powers.
 Included in the 440 articles of the Treaty of Versailles were the demands that Germany officially accept responsibility "for causing all the loss and damage" of the war and pay economic reparations.
-The treaty drastically limited the German military machine: German troops were reduced to 100,000 and the country was prevented from possessing major military armaments such as tanks, warships, armored vehicles and submarines.
+The treaty drastically limited the German military machine: German troops were reduced to 100,000 and the country was prevented from possessing major military armaments such as tanks, warships, warplanes, armored vehicles and submarines.

 Influenza epidemic

 Historians continue to argue about the impact the 1918 flu pandemic had on the outcome of the war.
 It has been posited that the Central Powers may have been exposed to the viral wave before the Allies.
 The resulting casualties having greater effect, having been incurred during the war, as opposed to the allies who suffered the brunt of the pandemic after the Armistice.
 When the extent of the epidemic was realized, the respective censorship programs of the Allies and Central Powers limited the public's knowledge regarding the true extent of the disease.
-Because Spain was neutral, their media was free to report on the Flu, giving the impression that it began there.
-This misunderstanding led to contemporary reports naming it the "Spanish flu."
+Because Spain was neutral, their media was free to report on the flu, giving the impression that it began there.
+This misunderstanding led to contemporary reports naming it the "Spanish flu".
 Investigative work by a British team led by virologist John Oxford of St Bartholomew's Hospital and the Royal London Hospital, identified a major troop staging and hospital camp in Étaples, France as almost certainly being the center of the 1918 flu pandemic.
 A significant precursor virus was harbored in birds, and mutated to pigs that were kept near the front.
 The exact number of deaths is unknown but about 50 million people are estimated to have died from the influenza outbreak worldwide.
-In 2005, a study found that, "The 1918 virus strain developed in birds and was similar to the 'bird flu' that in the 21st century spurred fears of another worldwide pandemic, yet proved to be a normal treatable virus that did not produce a heavy impact on the world's health."
+In 2005, a study found that the 1918 virus strain developed in birds and was similar to 21st century 'bird flu'.